FormalSnake/CanaryCoders-Launcher/README.md

 It will open the app and the webserver

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You can also see errors in the developer tools.